kgisl/makesite/content/blog/2021-04-02-cokreating-geniuses.md

 Let me ask you this question (give it a serious thought before you answer it, alright?): Do you think you are a genius?
 Regardless of what your response might have been, the right answer to that question is: OF COURSE, YES - You are a GENIUS!

 Not only do I sincerely believe that you are a GENIUS, but I will go one step further: I believe you are a GENIUS and the world needs your UNIQUE contribution.
-And it is about time *you* start believing that as well!
+And it is about time *you* started believing that as well!

 `tl;dr`: KGISL Education is all about transforming students into geniuses (aka,  talent that is desired by world class companies).
 How do we do this?
 Simply by providing them with a truly exceptional learning experience.